Rise & Shine Pediatrics

 An allergy can be scary for both you and your child, but with the right support, it doesn’t have to be that way.
-Kalpana Kumari, MD, and the expert pediatricians at Rise & Shine Pediatrics in Iselin and South Plainfield, New Jersey, diagnose and treat allergies using the most effective and noninvasive methods available in the medical field today.
+Kalpana Kumari, MD, FAAP, and the expert pediatricians at Rise & Shine Pediatrics in South Plainfield, New Jersey, diagnose and treat allergies using the most effective and noninvasive methods available in the medical field today.
 An allergy doesn’t have to hold your child back from enjoying their life to the fullest.
 Book an appointment using the online scheduler or by calling the office nearest you now.
 Rise & Shine Pediatrics serves the communities of Edison and Woodbridge.

 There are many different allergies that are common in children, including: